jttoddy/jttoddy.github.io/_posts/2019-07-30-functional-programming-for-beginners-1.md

 ```

 Rust is on a similar train, but with weirder syntax.
 (Value referencing syntax is probably not valid.
-Trained professioal at work here - always validate your code before posting, kids.)
+Trained professional at work here - always validate your code before posting, kids.)

 ```rs
 let something = |i: &fmt::Display| -> String {